SofieFerrari/arbetsprov-c/README.md

 Method: GET
 Description: This endpoint returns a list of all available API endpoints for easy reference.

+## Important Note:

-## Note that this game can only be played once.
+This game can only be played once.
 For a rematch, please create a new game-ID.

-# View it live:
+## Future Improvements: